-The calculation of the basic earnings per share amounts is based on the profit for the year attributable to ordinary equity holders of the parent, and the weighted average number of ordinary shares in issue during the year.
-The weighted average number of ordinary shares has been retrospectively adjusted for the effect of the Share subdivision on 11 May 2020 on the assumption that the share subdivision had been in effect on 1 January 2019.
+The calculation of the basic earnings per share amount is based on the profit for the year attributable to ordinary equity holders of the parent and the weighted average number of ordinary shares in issue during the year.
+The weighted average number of ordinary shares for the year ended 31 December 2021, as adjusted to reflect the shares repurchased under the RSU Scheme during the year.
+The weighted average number of ordinary shares for the year ended 31 December 2020 has been retrospectively adjusted for the effect of the share subdivision on 11 May 2020 on the assumption that the share subdivision had been in effect on 1 January 2020.